Explore Opepe Bush Scenic Reserve: Historic Trails Through Native Bush

 Major Highlights

-- Opepe Scenic Reserve features two main walking tracks: a 1.5 km Northern Loop and a 3 km Southern Track, both showcasing native bush.
+• Opepe Scenic Reserve features two main walking tracks: a 1.5 km Northern Loop and a 3 km Southern Track, both immersing visitors in native bush.

-- The reserve is historically significant, marked by Te Kooti's raid in 1869 and the remnants of Opepe Township.
+• The reserve holds historical significance, marked by Te Kooti’s raid in 1869 and remnants of the former Opepe Township.

-- Unique podocarp forests contain towering trees like rimu, kahikatea, and matai, providing vital habitats for native wildlife.
+• Unique podocarp forests are home to towering trees like rimu, kahikatea, and matai, supporting diverse native wildlife.

-- Conservation efforts, including pest control and community involvement, aim to restore and protect native flora and fauna.
+• Conservation efforts, including pest control and community initiatives, focus on restoring and protecting the reserve’s native flora and fauna.

 Location and Access